AndreiBranza/tema-curs-git-siemens/README.md

-# Gusti's Cinematic Universe
+# Gusti's Cinematic Universe - Grupa 7

-Grupa 7
+Be the hero on your own story!